chendaniely/2021-11-03-git_collab/README.md

 - `git branch -d <BRANCH>`: delete the branch, will fail if branch is not merged
     - `git branch -D <BRANCH>`: force delete branch

+# git flow

+special branch names and a convention on how to work in branches